-REQUIREMENT SUBMISSION METHOD DUE DATE Attending Evaluation of Clerkship Student Students must select their attending physician as directed within the rotation description in Medtrics.
+REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates Attending Evaluation of Clerkship Student Students must select their attending physician as directed within the rotation description in Medtrics.
 At the start of the last week of the rotation, students will need to request an evaluation in Medtrics.
 By requesting an attending evaluation from their assigned attending physician, the attending physician will receive an automated email link connecting them to their assigned Attending Evaluation within Medtrics.
 Attendings will be able to electronically access and submit the forms on behalf of their students.
-Last Day of Rotation

-REQUIREMENT SUBMISSION METHOD DUE DATE Student Evaluation of Clerkship Rotation Students will submit their rotation evaluations electronically at the conclusion of every rotation by accessing the Medtrics system: https://msucom.medtricslab.com/users/login/ .
-By the last week of each rotation, students will receive an automated email link connecting them to their assigned evaluation for the respective rotation.
-Students can also access their pending evaluations on the 'Home' or 'Evaluations' tabs within their Medtrics accounts.
-Last Day of Rotation Mid-Rotation Feedback Form Desire to Learn 11:59 p.m. on the last Sunday of the rotation
+Last Day of Rotation Student Evaluation of Clerkship Rotation Students will submit their rotation evaluations electronically at the conclusion of every rotation by accessing the Medtrics system: https://msucom.medtricslab.com/users/login/ .
+By the last week of each rotation, students will receive an automated email link connecting them to their assigned evaluation.
+Students can also access pending evaluations on the 'Home' or 'Evaluations' tabs within their Medtrics accounts.
+Last Day of Rotation Prosecton Project and "Checkout" Completion of prosection project and oral presentation of project to faculty advisor totaling 30 points (2-week rotation) or 50-points (4-week rotation) Last Day of Rotation Peer-Reviewed Journal Article Annotations (4-week rotation only) Send to faculty advisor Last Day of Rotation Seminar-Style Presentation (4-week rotation only ) 30-minute oral presentation Last Day of Rotation